 Zendaya (Dune, The Greatest Showman) continues to churn out hits.
 If she wasn’t already the most sought-after actress under the age of 30, she now will be.
 Challengers has as many things going for it as it has going against it.
-At its core is Zendaya’s powerful presence that keeps a film that favors style over substance from falling apart at its seams.
+At its core is Zendaya’s powerful presence, which keeps a film that favors style over substance from falling apart at the seams.
 Co-starring Mike Faist (Pinball: The Man Who Saved the Game, West Side Story) and Josh O’Connor (Hope Gap, God’s Own Country), Zendaya brings the most out of two capable actors who have their first chances in prominent roles of a highly marketed movie.
-Challengers mostly works, especially if you can overlook the implausibility points or the convenience of some of more than a few plot devices.
-While critics (88%) and audiences (76%) think favorably of the movie, some film purists will find ways to tear it apart.
+Challengers mostly work, especially if you can overlook the implausibility points or the convenience of some of the more than a few plot devices.
+While critics (88%) and audiences (76%) view the movie favorably, some film purists will find ways to tear it apart.
 Those criticisms would be justified.

 The film plays out similarly to the 1989 Kevin Costner movie For Love of the Game.
 A best-of-three-set finals match between Art Donaldson (Faist) and Patrick Zweig (O’Connor) is where we spend most of our time with our characters in present-day 2019.
 We do receive a small lead-up on what gets us here.
 Art is married to Tashi (Zendaya).
 The two have a young child who travels with them from city to city, state to state, country to country.
-Art plays professionally, achieving great success in tournaments worldwide, including in three of the big four (Australian Open, French Open, Wimbledon, US Open).
+Art plays professionally and has achieved great success in tournaments worldwide, including the big four (Australian Open, French Open, Wimbledon, and US Open).
 However, he has been on a significant losing streak (partially due to him playing with an injury), including some lopsided losses to players he is much better than.

-Tashi, who also serves as Art’s coach and manager, believes he needs to get right mentally to believe, once again, that he can win matches.
+Tashi, who also serves as Art’s coach and manager, believes he needs to get mentally right to once again believe he can win matches.
 As the two talk, Tashi decides that Art should participate in a $7000 Challengers tournament, where the competition will be much less fierce, allowing him to regain his confidence.
 As she leaves the room, Art says, “I love you,” to which Tashi hesitates before replying, “I know.”
 Her curt response suggests some discord in their relationship, at least to Tashi.

 We then transition to Patrick (O’Connor), who is entering the tournament hoping to earn a qualifying spot in the US Open.
 Like Art, he’s on the pro circuit.
 Unlike Art, he has yet to achieve success.
 We have yet to learn his backstory.
 We know he needs money and has a way of smooth-talking his way into getting what he wants.
 Art is unaware that Patrick is registered for the tournament when he enters.